Data vs classifiers, who wins?: Results and discussion

 \subsection{Innate ability evaluation}

 In addition to choosing a more efficient benchmark, creating the subsets allows for a deeper assessment of the models' innate ability.
-It is observed in the new rankings generated (see Tables \ref{tab4}, \ref{tab3} and \ref{tab2}) that Random Forest maintained the lead ahead of MLP.
-As the benchmarks subsets, the average difficulty of the benchmarks gradually increases (see Table \ref{tab6}).
-This suggests that RF is probably the most skillful algorithm, as it manages to keep the rating high even in the face of the most difficult datasets.
+It is observed in the newly generated rankings (refer to Tables \ref{tab4}, \ref{tab3} and \ref{tab2}) that Random Forest maintained the lead, ahead of MLP.
+Like the benchmark subsets, the average difficulty of the benchmarks gradually increases (refer to Table \ref{tab6}).
+This suggests that RF is probably the most skillful algorithm, as it manages to keep the rating high even in view of the most difficult datasets.
 Another point that corroborates the previous statement is volatility.
-In all benchmark scenarios analyzed (100\%, 70\%, 50\% and 30\%), Random Forest is the real classifier with the lowest volatility value, which means that its rating is the more accurate and reliable, so it is less susceptible to possible fluctuation.
+In all benchmark scenarios analyzed (100\%, 70\%, 50\% and 30\%), Random Forest is the real classifier with the lowest volatility value, which means that its rating is the most accurate and reliable, so it is less susceptible to possible fluctuation.

-The different scenarios also allow evaluating inverse cases, where the classifiers had a drop in performance.
-The main example is the SVM that dropped from 6th to last position among the real classifiers.
+The different scenarios also allow for evaluating inverse cases, where the classifiers had a drop in performance.
+The main example is the SVM, which dropped from 6th to last position among the real classifiers.
 Although surprising, the Glicko-2 system already pointed out this possibility, since the SVM had the highest volatility value recorded in all the rankings generated, 0.0772.
-This then means that SVM was the model with the least reliable rating value.
+Therefore, this means that SVM was the model with the least reliable rating value.

-Although the results are not yet completely conclusive, it is noted that the search for the correct assessment of the algorithms innate ability is valid and that the combination of the use of IRT with the Glicko-2 system can serve as a correct format for this assessment.
+Although the results are not yet completely conclusive, it is noted that the search for the correct assessment innate ability of the algorithms is valid and that the combination of the use of IRT with the Glicko-2 system can serve as a correct format for this assessment.